rfmaynard/Accel-MagnetoMeter/README.md

 your own Fritzing design, please double check that it has the correct connections.

-1. Get your Sensor, Copper Wire, wire stripper, the 8-pin that came with the sensor, your PCB, and soldering iron.
+1. Get your Sensor, copper wire, wire stripper, the 8-pin that came with the sensor, your PCB, and soldering iron.

-2.  //to do
+2. Solder your 8-pin that came with your sensor to your LSM303